-18HS101 COMMUNICATIVE ENGLISH I
+18HS101 COMMUNICATIVE ENGLISH I 1022

-- Read and understand the main points on familiar matters regularly encountered in work, school, or leisure - Listen and respond in most common situations where English is spoken - Write simple connected texts on topics which are familiar or of personal interest - Describe experiences and events, hopes and ambitions and briefly give reasons and explanations for opinions and plans
+- Read and understand the main points on familiar matters regularly encountered in work, school, or leisure - Listen and respond in most common situations where English is spoken - Write simple connected texts on topics which are familiar or of personal interest - Describe experiences and events, hopes and ambitions and briefly give reasons and explanations for opinions and plans j.

-- i.
-Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings. - j.
 Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.